enonic/old-xp-doc/doc/operations/configuration.rst

   Set the bind address and the address other nodes will use to communicate with this node.
 Default ``127.0.0.1``.
 Can be an explicit *IP-address*, a *host-name* or an *alias*.
 See the :ref:`network-host-aliases` section for an overview of aliases. transport.tcp.port
   Custom port for the node to node communication.
-Defaults to the range ``9300-9400``. discovery.zen.minimum_master_nodes
+Defaults to the range ``9300-9400``. gateway.expected_nodes
+  Number of nodes expected to be in the cluster to start the recovery.
+Default ``1``. gateway.recover_after_nodes
+  Number of nodes expected to be in the cluster to start the recovery after recovery timeout.
+Default ``1``. discovery.zen.minimum_master_nodes
   Ensure a node sees N other master eligible nodes to be considered operational within the cluster.
 Default ``1``. discovery.zen.ping.multicast.enabled